 - 2 cups heavy cream

-- 1 tbsp Garlic Parley Salt adjust to taste
+- 1 tbsp garlic parsley salt adjust to taste

 Instructions

 - Preheat a skillet with butter.
-Cook chicken breast on both sides until golden brown and fully cooked.
-Remove chicken breast from the skillet and set aside.
+Sauté the chicken breast on both sides over medium-high heat until golden brown and fully cooked.
+Remove it from the skillet and set aside.

-- Into the same skillet (keep the brown bits from the chicken!), add in diced mushrooms and cook them until they turn golden brown.
-Add spinach to the skillet and cook until it wilts.
+- In the same skillet (keep the brown bits from the chicken!), add in the diced mushrooms and cook until they turn golden brown.
+Add the spinach and cook until it wilts.

 This is such a easy recipe and it taste soooooo good.